Luke-4/Traffic_Accident_Severity_Classification_with_Pyspark/README.md

      - These are imported in Work_final_balanced with a 5000 limit, balancing the labels equaly.
      - Randomizing before repartition is important for diversity in date, city, state,...

-Link to the original [Dataset](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
+Link to the original Dataset: [US Accidents (2016 - 2021)](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).